 - Loss of earnings, this could include pension contributions and missed bonuses as well.

-Call our advisors to discuss what costs could be recovered in your taxi passenger accident claim based on your individual circumstances.
-Additionally, they can give your claim a free valuation.
+Call our advisors to discuss what costs could be recovered in your taxi accident claim based on your individual circumstances.
+Additionally, they can give your claim for a taxi accident a free valuation.

 Taxi Accident Whiplash Injuries